zmkfirmware/zmk/docs/docs/development/setup/zmk.md

 defaultValue="docker"
 values={[
 {label: 'VS Code & Docker', value: 'docker'},
-{label: 'Debian/Ubuntu', value: 'debian'},
-{label: 'macOS', value: 'mac'},
-{label: 'Windows', value: 'win'},
-{label: 'Raspberry OS', value: 'raspberryos'},
-{label: 'Fedora', value: 'fedora'},
+{label: 'Native', value: 'native'},
 ]
 }>{props.children}</Tabs>);

 :::caution Windows Users
 If you're using the Docker environment on Windows, you _must_ checkout the sources to a folder within `C:\Users\[your_user_here]` to avoid a potential permissions issue.

-If you're using the WSL2 native filesystem the sources should go under `~/` to avoid potential permissions issues.
+If you're using the WSL2 filesystem the sources should go under `~/` to avoid potential permissions issues.
 :::

 ### Source Code